 2 Reasons why you should not delay getting your insurance

-So recently, I’ve had the opportunity to plan for clients with pre-existing conditions and boy-oh-boy, the experience that we had while trying to apply for insurance was what motivated me to write this article.
+Recently, I’ve had the opportunity to plan for clients with pre-existing conditions, and boy-oh-boy, the experience that we had while trying to apply for insurance was what motivated me to write this article.

 I’m sure you’ve heard the saying that you should get your insurance done up when you are young but many of you are not fully aware of the “WHY” part of the equation.
 In this article, I’ll be focusing on 2 key reasons why you should get your insurance planning done when you are young.

 1. The risk of having a pre-existing condition.

 Have you heard of the phrase: “The more you want it, the less you will get it?”
 This applies to the area of insurances as well.
 A lot of people that seem to be under the illusion that they can get insured when they need it regardless of age but that is simply not the case.

 If you’re lucky enough to have a clean medical record, then yes, perhaps getting insurance may not be of an issue regardless of age.
 But the moment you have a pre-existing medical record, even the tiniest speck of dust or medical trail, that’s where a whole lot of complications will come in.

 As consumers, I think it is good that we understand the perspective of the insurer when we are applying for insurance.
 The whole business model of an insurance company is to be able to receive a higher total premium (inflow) than the total claims paid (outflow).